Brian Crawford (footballer)

-Brian Crawford (born 27 July 1978, in Lanark), is a former Scottish football striker and is currently manager of Larkhall Thistle F.C.
+Brian Crawford (born 27 July 1978) is a Scottish former football striker.

 Crawford began his career with junior side Carluke Rovers, before moving to Fauldhouse United and then to Cumbernauld United.
 Crawford's good form saw him earn a move to the senior game, joining Clyde in December 2000.
-He made 42 appearances in total for the Bully Wee, scoring 18 goals.
+He has made 42 appearances in total for the Bully Wee, scoring 18 goals.
 He joined Stenhousemuir in May 2002.
 This was followed by a spell at Stranraer, before he returned to the juniors, signing for Shotts Bon Accord in 2005.
 He scored 32 goals in 26 games but unfortunately in September of that year he had cruciate injury and was out for the best part of a year.
 He returned after this time out only to sustain the same injury which effectively ended his career at the age of 27.